micado-scale/ansible-micado/README.md

     - Update each 'ADD_YOUR_ID_HERE' string with the proper value retrieved under your CloudSigma account.
   - Step5: Run ```./2-get_date_in_epoch_plus_seconds.sh 600``` to calculate the unix timestamp representing the deadline by which the items (containers) must be finished.
 Take the value from the last line of the output produced by the script.
 The value is 600 seconds from now.
   - Step6: Edit the TOSCA description file, called ```micado-cqworker.yaml```.
     - Update the value for the 'DEADLINE' which is under the 'policies/scalability/properties/constants' section.
 The value has been extracted in the previous step.
-Please, note that defining a deadline in the past results the MiCADO workers to scale up to maximum (which is 2).
+Please, note that defining a deadline in the past results in scaling the application to the maximum (2 nodes and 10 containers).
   - Step7: Run ```./3-deploy-cq-worker-to-micado.sh``` to deploy the CQworker service, which will consume the items from the CQueue server i.e. execute the containers specified by the items.
   - Step8: Monitor the application:
     - visit http://micado.master.ip:4000/docker-visualizer to see the number of nodes and containers.